awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-advanced-parameters.md

 ### Specifying or changing the Parameter Store default tier \(AWS CLI\)<a name="parameter-store-tier-changing-cli"></a>

-The following procedure shows how to use the AWS Command Line Interface \(AWS CLI\) to change the default parameter tier setting for the current AWS account and Region\.
+The following procedure shows how to use the AWS CLI to change the default parameter tier setting for the current AWS account and Region\.

 **To specify or change the Parameter Store default tier using the AWS CLI**